VPN | Windscribe |

 Encryption – The Windscribe VPN desktop client uses an AES-256 cipher with SHA512 auth and a 4096-bit RSA key.
 The browser extension uses TLS 1.2, ECDHE_RSA with P-256 key exchange and an AES_128_GCM cipher.

-WireGuard – Windscribe announced in July, 2020 that they now support the WireGuard VPN protocol.
+WireGuard – Windscribe now supports the WireGuard VPN protocol.
 WireGuard is a protocol that aims to be much faster and more reliable than legacy protocols, while also upgrading the security.
 We’ve found that VPNs with WireGuard can really outperform those using legacy protocols, as you can see in the NordVPN vs ExpressVPN speed comparison.

 In terms of basic security settings, Windscribe does well.